 Primary research interests: The reliability of eyewitness identification and eyewitness evidence procedures; courtroom evidence topics (alibis, inadmissible evidence, pre-trial publicity).

 Advisor: Psychology and Law Concentration

 Nancy Steblay, Ph.D., is Professor of Psychology at Augsburg University.
-As an experimental psychologist, Dr. Steblay has conducted research on eyewitness memory, police procedures, and eyewitness evidence for 30 years and has published numerous peer-reviewed scientific articles and chapters on eyewitness topics.
-She is Associate Editor of Psychology, Public Policy and Law, and serves as a reviewer for the National Science Foundation and multiple science journals, and is a member of the Editorial Boards of Law and Human Behavior and Applied Cognitive Psychology.
-Audiences for recent professional presentations have included prosecutors, defense attorneys, law enforcement, policymakers, and forensic scientists.
+As an experimental social psychologist, Dr. Steblay has conducted research on eyewitness memory, police procedures, and eyewitness evidence for 30 years and has published numerous peer-reviewed scientific articles and chapters on eyewitness topics.
+She is Associate Editor of Psychology, Public Policy and Law, and serves as a reviewer for the National Science Foundation and multiple science journals.
+Audiences for recent professional presentations have included prosecutors, defense attorneys, law enforcement, policymakers, judges, and forensic scientists.

 Dr. Steblay has worked with law enforcement to implement revised field lineup identification procedures based on eyewitness science.
 Her field and laboratory experiments have been funded by the National Institute of Justice and the National Science Foundation, and she was part of the scientific team for a national study of eyewitness field lineup procedures conducted by the American Judicature Society.